dragosrotaru/scrapeGPT/README.md

     -   test that selectors work on both compressed and original
     -   check that the field was changed using event listener

-### Parameterization
+### Props

--   synthesize parameters
+-   synthesize props
 -   improve schema generation to be more specific
--   detect optional and required parameters
+-   detect optional and required props
 -   detect all options in the case of selection fields
 -   request types when generating code and use those instead of making a second call to chatgpt (also gives us a typed sdk)